DNOs: A guide to UK Distribution Network Operators

 DNO by postcode

-If for some reason you can’t work out who you should call from the map and tables above, then simply click this link and enter your postcode to find out.
+If for some reason you can’t work out who you should call from the map and tables above, simply enter your postcode here to find out.

 District Network Operator solar connection

-Whenever you connect a form of electricity generation to the grid, you need to inform your local Distribution Network Operator (DNO).
-In general this is not a big issue, but you should be aware that your responsibilities are different depending on the size of the system you are looking at.
-Any installer registered with the Microgeneration Certification Scheme should be well aware of these details, but it's worth being clear yourself:
+Whenever you connect any type of electricity generation to the grid, you need to inform your local Distribution Network Operator (DNO).
+In general this isn’t a big issue – but if you’re connecting a home solar system, be aware that your responsibilities will change, depending on the size of the system you’re installing.
+Any installer registered with the Microgeneration Certification Scheme should be well aware of these details, but it's worth knowing the following:

-Smaller systems: If you are connecting a small system (up to 16A per phase or 3.7 kW), then your installer just needs to inform the DNO with 28 days of the system’s commissioning.
-Such small systems are unlikely to result in load issues for the local grid, so the regulation is relatively simple.
-For more details consult this guide on the G83/2 engineering recommendation.
+If you’re connecting a small system (up to 16A per phase or 3.7 kW), your installer just needs to inform the DNO within 28 days of the system’s commissioning.
+Small systems are unlikely to result in load issues for the local grid – so the regulation is relatively simple.
+For more details, check out this guide on the G83/2 engineering recommendation.

-Larger systems: For bigger systems your installer will need to get permission from the DNO in order to connect to the grid.
-In many cases this will require a network study (which you may be charged for) to ensure that the local grid network is adequate for the power your system will produce.
+For bigger systems, your installer will need permission from the DNO in order to connect to the grid.
+In many cases this will require a network study (which you may be charged for), to check that the local grid network is adequate for the power your system will produce.
 If the grid needs additional work to cope with the energy from your system, the DNO is required to provide you with a quote for the work within 45 days.